siyingxie/VCR_infant/readme.md

 #### IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
 Please see the "Dependency" and "Installation" sections for details.

-Here are six exmaples corresponding to the six main analyses in the study.
+Here are six examples corresponding to the six main analyses in the study.

 - Decode object categories in time (runtime: ~ 2 min)
     ```sh